woman with her hand up at a community gathering, she is volunteering

 • Experience and knowledge of asthma, COPD and respiratory care

-• Ability to provide two or more health promotion activities each year such as:
+• Ability to provide at least one health promotion activity each year such as:

 • Asthma education (think virtual!)